AdguardTeam/LegalDocs/adguard.com/extension.html.md

 ### Browsing Security website check

 If the “Phishing and malware protection” option is enabled, AdGuard checks every website before the user visits it.
-We use the[Lookup API](https://adguard.com/kb/general/browsing-security/) for this purpose, and the information about visited websites is sent in the form of hash prefixes.
+We use the [Lookup API](https://adguard.com/kb/general/browsing-security/) for this purpose, and the information about visited websites is sent in the form of hash prefixes.
 This doesn’t allow us to determine which website is being visited.